Textualize/textual/docs/guide/styles.md

 - HSL colors start with `hsl` followed by a angle between 0 and 360 and two percentage values, representing Hue, Saturation and Lightness.
 For example `hsl(0,100%,50%)` is intense red and `hsl(280,60%,49%)` is *dark orchid*

-The background and color styles will also accept a [color][textual.color.Color] object which is convenient if you want to create colors dynamically.
+The background and color styles will also accept a [color][textual.color.Color] object which can be used to create colors dynamically.

 The following example adds three widgets and sets color styles.